fenago/Grokking-Deep-Learning/Lab_2.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-I Introduction to neural learning

 Predict, compare, and learn
-In chapter 3, you learned about the paradigm “predict, compare, learn,” and we dove deep into the first step: predict.
+In chapter 3, you learned about the paradigm "predict, compare, learn," and we dove deep into the first step: predict.
 In the process, you learned a myriad of things, including the major parts of neural networks (nodes and weights), how datasets fit into networks (matching the number of datapoints coming in at one time), and how to use a neural network to make a prediction.
-Perhaps this process begged the question, “How do we set weight values so the network predicts accurately?”
+Perhaps this process begged the question, "How do we set weight values so the network predicts accurately?"
 Answering this question is the main focus of this chapter, as we cover the next two steps of the paradigm: compare and learn.

 Compare
-Comparing gives a measurement of how much a prediction “missed” by.
+Comparing gives a measurement of how much a prediction "missed" by.
 Once you’ve made a prediction, the next step is to evaluate how well you did.
 This may seem like a simple concept, but you’ll find that coming up with a good way to measure error is one of the most important and complicated subjects of deep learning.